apiato/apiato/docs/_docs/components/providers.md

 > Same rule applies to **Aliases**.

-### Third party packages Service Providers
+#### Third party packages Service Providers

-If a package requires registering its service provider in the `config/app.php`, you can register that service provider in the Main container as well.
+If a package requires registering its service provider in the `config/app.php`, you SHOULD register its service provider in the Main container where you are using it.
+However, if it's a generic package used by the entire framework and not a specific Container or feature.
+Then you can register that service provider in the `app/Ship/Providers/ShipProvider.php`, but never in the `config/app.php`.

-### Laravel Service Providers
+### Information about Laravel Service Providers

 By default Laravel provides some service providers in its `app/providers` directory.
 In apiato those providers have been renamed and moved to the Ship Layer `app/Ship/Parents/Providers/*`: